 Laser guns must be used from a stationary position and are most effective at short range, usually targeting traffic at 800 feet or less in town, about twice that in open country.
 We've tested lasers that clocked pickups and SUVs at 6,500 feet but in the real world, that kind of range is useless.
 Just like with radar, the officer is still required to identify his target.

-Laser detection is far more difficult than microwave radar detection.
+Laser detection is much tougher than radar detection.
 Since the narrow laser beam generates very little scatter—random bits of electromagnetic energy bouncing down the road—it is much tougher to detect than a radar gun that blankets the countryside with its powerful, easily detectable microwave beam.

 Laser guns operate in instant-on mode, not transmitting until the trigger is squeezed.
 For this reason don't expect a warning from a detector.
 Similar to instant-on radar, if you're the target there will be zero time to slow down.
 Your only hope is to use a good laser jammer.

-Laser jammers are legal in most states and the best laser jammers we've tested are more than a match for the latest laser guns.
+Laser jammers are legal in most states and the good ones are more than a match for a laser gun.